terminal-labs/deep_collections/README.md

 Got a bundle of JSON from an API?
 A large Python object from some data science problem?
 Some very lengthy set of instructions from some infrastructure as code like Ansible or SaltStack?
 Explore and modify it with ease.

-DeepCollection can take virtually any kind of object including all built-in iterables, everything in the collections module, and [dotty-dicts](https://github.com/pawelzny/dotty_dict), and all of these nested in any fashion.
+DeepCollection can take virtually any kind of object including all built-in container types ([dict](https://docs.python.org/3/library/stdtypes.html#dict), [list](https://docs.python.org/3/library/stdtypes.html#list), [set](https://docs.python.org/3/library/stdtypes.html#set), and [tuple](https://docs.python.org/3/library/stdtypes.html#tuple)), everything in the [collections module](https://docs.python.org/3/library/collections.html), and [dotty-dicts](https://github.com/pawelzny/dotty_dict), and all of these nested in any fashion.

 ### Features